Geometry-Rays/.github/profile/README.md

 # **WE ARE NOT THE OFFICIAL GEOMETRY DASH**
  Please go check out the original game if you can.
 Its amazing and I (Puppet) love it a lot.
 Its my favorite game in the world rn and I totally dont have an addiction.

+# Note
+ Voltaged was using chatgpt to generate his code in secret.

+ I have since kicked him out of the dev team.

+ I (Puppet) am the only dev now.